hodidevelop/Retailer.Backend/README.md

 # RETAILER.backend - Experimental backend application

 Retailer.Backend is an experimental backend application for [retailer](https://github.com/hodidevelop/retailer).
 It implements a simple order-invoice backend with REST-API surface and OpenAPI (swagger) support.
-This experimental project shows how can we decomposing a monolithic solution into docker/kubernetes microservices.
+This experimental project shows how can we decompose a monolithic solution into docker/kubernetes microservices.

 ## License

-General is licensed under the MIT license.
+General is licensed under the [MIT license](https://mit-license.org).